YiningJenny/FinalYearProject/blog.md

 ## 31st Oct - Helloween

-I am so proud of myself that i'm still working on Helloween :)
+I am so proud of myself that i'm still working on Helloween :) The second image is I replaced the force sensor with more robust plugins and insulated them with glue gun.

 ![image](https://github.com/YiningJenny/FinalYearProject/assets/119497753/d6fa6c6c-aaf7-45c8-b820-613bcb2f04e7)